 I took up photography in my late teens, particularly of wild orchids and other wildflowers in the UK.
 Until recently I never had a lesson, but many people have offered me advice over the years.
 However, I still take pictures as a scientist – not like an artist – and I mostly take ad hoc pictures when out walking rather than planned photographic shoots.
 I also do the minimum of post-processing.
-Now that my wife and I can afford to travel, I have become keen on photographing wildlife, large and small.
+Now that my wife and I can afford to travel (even with Covid we are able to travel widely in Australia), I have become keen on photographing wildlife, large and small.
 I use a Nikon camera (currently the D610) and lenses – my favourite being my 105 mm VR macro – and a couple of Sigma and Tamron telephoto lenses.
 I think I am improving at last…….